 Subaru Outback manuals

-Subaru Outback: Replacing lost transmitters
+Subaru Outback (BR): Replacing lost transmitters

 If you lose a transmitter or want to purchase additional transmitters (up to four can be programmed), you should reprogram all of your transmitters for security reasons.
 It is recommended that you have your dealer program all of your transmitters into your system.